Added Value

 Broad Offering

-Our wide range of extra-curricular clubs and activities at both the Prep and Senior School provide our pupils with opportunities to develop new skills and interests.
+Our wide range of extra-curricular clubs and activities provide our pupils with opportunities to develop new skills and interests.
 We have a full programme of activities run by both Royal School staff and external organisations in order to enhance a pupil's time at The Royal School.
 The clubs alter each term to reflect the sporting calendar or seasons and many of our clubs are free of charge.

 Future Ready

-Part of The Royal School' commitment and vision is to ensure our pupils are future ready and that those skills are developed from Nursery right through to Sixth Form.
+Part of The Royal School' commitment and vision is to ensure our pupils are future ready for a changing world.

 In the last quarter of a century, the world has changed significantly, whilst the curriculum at GCSE and A Level has not altered very much.
-In a world where AI is significantly prominent, it is more important than ever to make sure we nurture those skills that make us uniquely human.
-Skills and behaviours that we will develop inside and outside the classroom to set our children up to thrive in the world beyond school.
-The school development plans include improved facilities that can nurture and harness skills such as creativity, collaboration and digital literacy in our children.
+In a world where AI is significantly prominent, it is more important than ever to make sure we help develop those skills that make us uniquely human.
+Skills and behaviours that we will grow inside and outside the classroom to set our children up to thrive in the world beyond school.
 We are after all preparing them for a different world from the one we ourselves experienced at their age.